• Skip to primary navigation

 Prep recipes ahead of time

-Whenever I host a party I try to plan ahead, but especially when I host an afternoon tea I want to get as much done as possible ahead of time!
+Whenever I host a party I try to plan ahead, but especially when I host afternoon tea I want to get as much done as possible ahead of time!
 There are lots of components, but with planning ahead it won't feel as much!

 The scones are best made the day of, but the clotted cream can be made ahead of time.
 In fact, if you are making the real clotted cream recipe you need to prepare that two days ahead of time as it has a very long but low bake time.